New Legislation Gives Right of Way to Pedestrians at Flashing Red Lights

 - Avoid walking in dangerous areas for pedestrians, such as highways, and always walk on a sidewalk whenever possible.

 Will this new legislation help prevent pedestrian accidents?
 We can only hope.
-Of course, if you have questions about filing a lawsuit for injuries sustained in a pedestrian accident, an experienced New York personal injury attorney can help you.
+Of course, if you have questions about filing a lawsuit for injuries sustained in a pedestrian accident, an experienced personal injury attorney can help you.